jsta/Field-to-Model/docs/source/tem_ee3_warming.rst

    cp -r install_dvmdostem/demo-data/cru-ts40_ar5_rcp85_ncar-ccsm4_toolik_field_station_10x10 inputdata/

-Next, to make the experiment and analyis easier, we will glue together the historic and projected (scenario) climate data into a single continuous dataset.
+Next, to make the experiment and analysis easier, we will glue together the historic and projected (scenario) climate data into a single continuous dataset.
 This will allow us to run the model in a single stage from 1901-2100 rather than having to do a transient run followed by a scenario run.
 Use the helper script